DaveBenham/VenomModules/README.md

 #### Waveform Shape Modulation
 All four waveforms get different shape modulation.
 Each has a color coded Shape Mode button to determine the type of modulation used.

-J-curve and S-curve are based on sigmoidal functions.
-The J-curve uses only half (positive or negative portion) of the sigmoidal function.

-Rectify yields only 5 volts peak to peak (5 VPP) when shape is 100% or -100%.

-Normalized Rectify attempts to keep the output 10 VPP regardless the shape value.
-It also shifts the output to keep it bipolar, prior to applying any offset.

 ##### Sin Shape Mode button
 - **log/exp** (yellow - default)
 - **J-curve** (orange)